Tensor: Machine learning

-The properties of Tensors (machine learning), especially tensor decomposition, have enabled their use in machine learning to embed higher dimensional data in artificial neural networks.
+The properties of tensors, especially tensor decomposition, have enabled their use in machine learning to embed higher dimensional data in artificial neural networks.
+This notion of tensor differs significantly from that in other areas of mathematics and physics, in the sense that a tensor is the same thing as a multidimensional array.
+Abstractly, a tensor belongs to tensor product of spaces, each of which has a fixed basis, and the dimensions of the factor spaces can be different.
+Thus, an example of a tensor in this context is a rectangular matrix.
+Just as a rectangular matrix has two axes, a horizontal and vertical axis to indicate the position of each entry, a more general tensor has as many axes as there are factors in the tensor product to which it belongs, and an entry of the tensor is referred to be a tuple of integers.
+The various axes have different dimensions in general.

 Generalizations

 Tensor products of vector spaces

 The vector spaces of a tensor product need not be the same, and sometimes the elements of such a more general tensor product are called "tensors".
 For example, an element of the tensor product space V ⊗ W is a second-order "tensor" in this more general sense, and an order-d tensor may likewise be defined as an element of a tensor product of d different vector spaces.
 A type (n, m) tensor, in the sense defined previously, is also a tensor of order n + m in this more general sense.
 The concept of tensor product can be extended to arbitrary modules over a ring.

 Tensors in infinite dimensions

 The notion of a tensor can be generalized in a variety of ways to infinite dimensions.
 One, for instance, is via the tensor product of Hilbert spaces.
 Another way of generalizing the idea of tensor, common in nonlinear analysis, is via the multilinear maps definition where instead of using finite-dimensional vector spaces and their algebraic duals, one uses infinite-dimensional Banach spaces and their continuous dual.
 Tensors thus live naturally on Banach manifolds and Fréchet manifolds.